Parts-per notation

 Fluorescein aqueous solutions, diluted from 10000 to 1 part per million in intervals of ten-fold dilution.

 At 10000 ppm the solution is a deep red colour.
-As the concentration decreases the colour becomes orange, then a vibrant yellow, with the final 1 ppm sample a very pale yellow.
+As the concentration decreases, the colour becomes greenish-orange, then a vibrant yellowish-green, with the final 1 ppm sample a very pale yellowish-green.

-In science and engineering, the parts-per notation is a set of pseudo-units to describe the small values of miscellaneous dimensionless quantities, e.g. mole fraction or mass fraction.
+In science and engineering, parts-per notation is a set of pseudo-units to describe the small values of miscellaneous dimensionless quantities, e.g. mole fraction or mass fraction.